Uka4me/GraphQl.EfCore.Translate/README.md

 # GraphQl.EfCore.Translate

+Hello :wave:

 The package adds extensions to EntityFrameworkCore that allow you to transform a GraphQL query into an EntityFrameworkCore query.
 The project solves the problem of a large amount of data dumping, filtering related data and adding calculated fields.

 The library is designed to work with [GraphQL](https://github.com/graphql-dotnet/graphql-dotnet) and [HotChocolate](https://github.com/ChilliCream/hotchocolate) projects.

+No special settings or circuit changes are required to get started.
+Check out the section "Start". :point_down:

 The project is split into two libraries:
 - `GraphQl.EfCore.Translate.DotNet` [![NuGet version](https://badge.fury.io/nu/GraphQl.EfCore.Translate.DotNet.svg)](https://badge.fury.io/nu/GraphQl.EfCore.Translate.DotNet)